 Besides financial burdens, employee turnover puts a ceiling on the quality of the workforce within any organization.
 The reason is that companies with higher turnover have fewer employees with institutional knowledge.
 Due to the churn, the company has fewer employees with an important mix of skills, talent, and knowledge about the functioning of the organization, all critical factors for a business to thrive.

 7 ways to boost Employee Engagement post Onboarding

 Business Commitment For Employee Engagement

-Brainstorming is the best and most effective way to generate new ideas.
-Although many a time it may not lead to any productive idea coming forth, it’s a great way for a team to bond and works collaboratively.
-Brainstorming has several advantages such as
+Brainstorming Sessions are the best and most effective way to generate new ideas.
+Although, many times, it may not lead to any productive idea coming forth, it’s a great way for a team to bond and work collaboratively.
+Brainstorming has several advantages, such as

 - Helps in team building

 Cities are today cosmopolitan, and work encourages people to move cities, countries, and so on.
 Therefore, it is common in many organizations to find an interesting mix of people of varying descent, race, and ethnicity.
 There is no better way to celebrate Diversity than Ethnic Day.
 This day is an opportunity for employees to showcase their backgrounds and for others to learn interesting facts about various practices, costumes, cuisine, and so on.

 A one-on-one meeting is one of the most crucial forms of communication for an employee.
 Even though it may be time-consuming, the return on investment is huge.
 Considering that a substantial amount of today’s workforce is working remotely, it is even more essential.